allebee/test_back/README.md

 # test_backend

-test_backend
+test_backend - this is text exercise I was given for the job.
-Download the yolov3 folder with weights file from the following Google Drive link https://drive.google.com/drive/folders/18bIadvuOmfg0WIUSdf-mfYMlD4-2a9Cq?usp=sharing
+Download the yolov3 folder with weights file from the following Google Drive link https://drive.google.com/drive/folders/18bIadvuOmfg0WIUSdf-mfYMlD4-2a9Cq?usp=sharing to the project.

 To set up the project, follow these steps: